WJOB (AM): WJOB

-The 1960s
+The 1960s, 70s and 80s

-On December 30, 1960, the ownership of the station was sold to Julian Colby and became The Colby Broadcasting Corporation.
+On December 30, 1960, the station was sold to Julian Colby and became The Colby Broadcasting Corporation.
 Judy Grambo started a program called "The Ladies Program" and eventually became the President and Station Manager of WJOB.
 Mr. Colby and Ms. Grambo would guide the station to prominence for 26 years.

-The 1970s-1990s

-Until just before the end of the century, WJOB continued as a regional staple for local news and information.
+Until just before the end of the 1990s, WJOB continued as a regional staple for local news and information.
 Personalities Larry Peterson, and later Thurm Ferree, Mike Bonaventura, Greg Doffin and others continued to provide quality local programming for WJOB's audience, just as did Irv Lewin until his 1995 death.
 As the 1990s drew to a close, however, WJOB floundered soon after M&M Broadcasting, owners for the past 13 years, ceded control of the station to George and Norma Stevens of St. George Broadcasting.
 Through staff changes, as it tried to continue to be relevant to local trends and demands, treasured local personalities were dismissed.
 By the early 2000s, WJOB had all but gone off the air.